 Woman standing in a golden field at sunset—ease and safety after EMDR for PTSD in Bryn Mawr & Newark, DE.

-EMDR Therapy for PTSD and Trauma in Adults
+EMDR Therapy for Adults Healing from Childhood Trauma in Bryn Mawr

-When trauma stays stuck, it can look like…
+When childhood trauma stays stuck, it can look like…

 Icon next to text about anxiety, overwhelm, and hypervigilence — symptoms of nervous system dysregulation from trauma.